MHenderson/MHenderson/README.md

 - [room-squares-animation](https://github.com/MHenderson/room-squares-animation) - animate sequences of partial Room squares.

-I am also working on an R package ([keedwell](https://github.com/MHenderson/keedwell)) for completion and embedding problems for latin squares.
+I am also working on an R package ([{keedwell}](https://github.com/MHenderson/keedwell)) for completion and embedding problems for latin squares.

-The usage of this package is demonstrated in the following two repositories:
+The usage of {keedwell} is demonstrated in the following two repositories:

 - [mhall-in-r](https://github.com/MHenderson/mhall-in-r) - extending latin rectangles in R using Marshall Hall's theorem.